OVERVIEW

 Day 22 – Hwange National Park & Painted Dog Centre

-Get up early with the sounds of the bush and enjoy a warm cup of coffee or tea before heading out for a morning game drive in Hwange National Park.
-The diverse landscapes of Hwange are home to over 100 species of mammals and nearly 400 species of birds.
-Keep an eye out for elephants quietly moving through the teak forests, kudus alert in the thickets, or a pride of lions that has shaken off the night’s hunt.
-We return to our lodge late in the morning to relax a bit during the heat of the day before visiting the nearby center for the conservation of the painted dog, an important project dedicated to the protection of one of Africa's most endangered predators — the African wild dog, also known as the painted wolf.
-Here you will learn about the threats faced by these remarkable animals and the community-oriented efforts to secure their future.
+Get up early with the sounds of the bush and enjoy a warm cup of coffee or tea before setting off on a morning game drive in Hwange National Park.
+The diverse landscapes of Hwange are home to more than 100 species of mammals and nearly 400 species of birds.
+Keep an eye out for elephants silently moving through the teak forests, kudus standing alert in the thickets, or a pride of lions that have shaken off the night’s hunt.
+We return to our lodge in the late morning to relax a bit during the heat of the day before visiting the nearby center for the protection of the painted dog in the afternoon, an important project dedicated to protecting one of Africa's most endangered predators — the African wild dog, also known as the painted wolf.
+Here you will learn about the threats facing these remarkable animals and the community-oriented efforts to secure their future.

 Day 23 – Matobos National Park

-After breakfast, we leave Hwange and travel to the mystical realm of the Matobo Hills, also known as Matopos National Park – a UNESCO World Heritage Site renowned for its otherworldly rock formations, rich spiritual history, and diverse wildlife.
-In contrast to the open plains of Hwange, Matobos offers a dramatically different environment: massive granite rocks precariously balance on top of each other, and ancient caves conceal millennia-old San rock art.
-Matopos is one of the best places in Africa to track white and black rhinos on foot (provided conditions and park regulations permit).
+After breakfast, we leave Hwange and travel to the mystical realm of the Matobo Hills, also known as Matopos National Park – a UNESCO World Heritage Site known for its otherworldly rock formations, rich spiritual history, and diverse wildlife.
+In contrast to the open plains of Hwange, Matobos offers a dramatically different environment: massive granite boulders precariously balance on top of each other, and ancient caves conceal millennia-old San rock art.
+Matopos is one of the best places in Africa to track white and black rhinos on foot (conditions and park regulations permitting).

 Day 24 – Ruins of Great Zimbabwe

 After breakfast, we make our way east to one of the most important historical monuments in Africa — the majestic ruins of Great Zimbabwe.
-In the early afternoon, we reach Great Zimbabwe, the ancient capital of the Kingdom of Zimbabwe and once a thriving trading center between the 11th and 15th centuries.
-The stone structures — including the Great Enclosure, the Hill Complex, and the iconic conical tower — are marvels of dry-stone architecture and steeped in myths and mysteries.
+In the early afternoon, we reach Great Zimbabwe, the old capital of the Kingdom of Zimbabwe and once a flourishing trading center between the 11th and 15th centuries.
+The stone structures — including the Great Enclosure, the Hill Complex, and the iconic conical tower — are marvels of dry stone wall architecture and are imbued with myths and secrets.
 After exploring the ruins, we walk just a few minutes to our accommodation for the night.

 Day 25 – Mapesu Private Game Reserve

-This morning we leave the historic heart of Zimbabwe and set our course southward towards the wild border of our overnight lodge, which is hidden near the Limpopo River in the Greater Mapungubwe Transfrontier Conservation Area.
+This morning we leave the historic heart of Zimbabwe and set our course south towards the wild border of our overnight lodge, which is nestled near the Limpopo River in the Greater Mapungubwe Transfrontier Conservation Area.
 The journey takes us through remote, rarely visited parts of Zimbabwe – a country with open skies and baobab-covered hills.
-As we travel, the landscape changes from highlands to lowlands and gradually gives way to the semi-arid bush that characterizes Zimbabwe's deep south.
-By late afternoon, we reach our accommodation – surrounded by Mopane forest, ancient sandstone formations, and the calls of wild birds echoing in the distance.
-Enjoy a relaxed dinner under the stars as the anticipation grows for the wildlife encounters that await us in this beautifully preserved corner of southern Africa.
+As we travel, the landscape shifts from highlands to lowlands, gradually giving way to the semi-arid bush that characterizes Zimbabwe's deep south.
+By late afternoon, we reach our accommodation – surrounded by mopane forest, ancient sandstone formations, and the calls of wild birds echoing in the distance.
+Enjoy a relaxed dinner under the stars, as anticipation builds for the wildlife encounters that await us in this beautifully preserved corner of southern Africa.

 Day 26 – Mapungubwe National Park

-We embark on a journey that connects ancient human forms of expression with the pristine African wilderness.
+We embark on a journey that connects ancient human forms of expression with the untouched African wilderness.
 Our first stop is the Kaoxa Rock Art Shelter, where San (Bushman) paintings, thousands of years old, adorn the sandstone walls.
-These vibrant images of animals, hunters, and spiritual symbols offer a powerful insight into the beliefs and daily lives of the earliest inhabitants of southern Africa.
-In the afternoon, we participate in an unforgettable guided tracking experience at the Mapesu Private Game Reserve.
-As we walk through the private reserve, your guide and tracker will teach you how to read the bush - from fresh tracks and broken branches to calls in the distance - piecing together the movements of cheetahs, rhinos, or perhaps the wild dog.
+These vibrant images of animals, hunters, and spiritual symbols provide a powerful insight into the beliefs and daily lives of the earliest inhabitants of southern Africa.
+In the afternoon, we will participate in an unforgettable guided tracking experience in the Mapesu Private Game Reserve.
+As we walk through the private reserve, your guide and tracker will teach you how to read the bush - from fresh tracks and broken branches to calls in the distance - and piece together the movements of cheetahs, rhinos, or perhaps the wild dog.

 Day 27 – Phalaborwa – Kruger National Park

 After an early breakfast, we head south to the iconic Kruger National Park.
-Entering the park through one of its northern gates, we enjoy a scenic drive through the diverse landscapes of Kruger, with a chance to spot animals along the way.
-Later in the afternoon, we reach our lodge, located just a few kilometers from the Phalaborwa Gate.
+Upon entering the park through one of its northern gates, we enjoy a scenic drive through the diverse landscapes of Kruger, with the chance to spot animals along the way.
+Later in the afternoon, we reach our lodge, which is only a few kilometers from the Phalaborwa Gate.
 After checking in and freshening up, we set off on an exciting sunset safari to explore the nearby private reserve.
-As the bush landscape transforms under the golden hues of twilight, we search for nocturnal wildlife that begins to stir.
+As the bush landscape transforms under the golden hues of twilight, we look for nocturnal wildlife that begins to stir.

 Day 28 – Phalaborwa to the Timbavati area

-We start the day with a morning bushwalk in the Phalaborwa area.
+We begin the day with a morning bushwalk in the Phalaborwa area.
 This immersive experience offers a perspective at eye level with the bush – where every footprint, every scent, and every bird call tells a story.
-After the walk and a hearty breakfast, we travel south to the Timbavati region, a well-known nature reserve that shares unfenced boundaries with Kruger, allowing wildlife to move freely.
-In the afternoon, we reach our overnight accommodation, and shortly after checking in, we set out for a sunset safari in the larger Timbavati/Greater Kruger area.
-With a bit of luck, this could be the day you spot the Big Five.
-We return to the lodge, where dinner and storytelling by the campfire round off another unforgettable day in the bush.
+After the walk and a hearty breakfast, we travel south to the Timbavati region, a well-known conservation area that shares unfenced borders with Kruger, allowing wildlife to move freely.
+In the afternoon, we reach our overnight accommodation, and shortly after checking in, we set out for a sundown safari in the larger Timbavati/Greater Kruger area.
+With a bit of luck, this could be the day you discover the Big Five.
+We return to the lodge, where dinner and storytelling around the campfire round off another unforgettable day in the bush.

 Day 29 – Panorama Route – Hazyview

 After breakfast, we set off on a scenic drive along South Africa's famous Panorama Route – a day full of dramatic landscapes, deep gorges, and roaring waterfalls.
 Our route takes us to iconic viewpoints like God’s Window, the remarkable rock formations at Bourke’s Luck Potholes, and the expansive views of the Three Rondavels overlooking the Blyde River Canyon.
-We stop along the way to explore the Lisbon or Berlin waterfalls and enjoy a relaxed lunch at a local spot.
+We stop along the way to explore the Lisbon or Berlin Waterfalls and enjoy a relaxed lunch at a local spot.
 Late in the afternoon, we reach our lodge, nestled in the tranquil surroundings of Hazyview.
-Make yourself comfortable, enjoy a quiet dinner, and prepare for the last leg of your journey.
+Settle in, enjoy a quiet dinner, and prepare for the last leg of your journey.

 Day 30 – Kruger National Park

-Today is all about the thrill of the wilderness as we set off on a full-day guided safari in Kruger National Park.
-Early in the morning, we make our way in an open 4×4 safari vehicle, enter the park through one of the nearby gates, and begin our search for the Big Five: lion, leopard, elephant, buffalo, and rhinoceros.
-We will enjoy a break at one of the picnic sites in the park, with time to stretch, eat something, and appreciate the surroundings before continuing our wildlife observation journey.
-In the late afternoon, we return to our lodge where you can relax and reflect on a day filled with incredible sightings and unforgettable moments in the African wilderness.
+Today is all about the thrill of the wilderness as we set off for a full-day guided safari in Kruger National Park.
+Early in the morning, we depart in an open 4×4 safari vehicle, enter the park through one of the nearby gates, and begin our search for the Big Five: lion, leopard, elephant, buffalo, and rhinoceros.
+We will enjoy a break at one of the picnic spots in the park, with time to stretch, have something to eat, and take in the surroundings before continuing our wildlife watching journey.
+In the late afternoon, we return to our lodge, where you can relax and reflect on a day filled with incredible sightings and unforgettable moments in the African wilderness.

 Day 31 – Johannesburg

-After a final breakfast, we begin our journey back to Johannesburg.
-This relaxed drive allows time to reflect on the unforgettable experiences of the past days – from ancient rock paintings and dramatic cliffs to thrilling game drives and quiet moments in the bush.
+After a last breakfast, we begin our journey back to Johannesburg.
+This relaxed drive provides time to reflect on the unforgettable experiences of the past days – from ancient rock art and dramatic cliffs to exciting game drives and quiet moments in the bush.
 We arrive in Johannesburg in the late afternoon or early evening, where your tour ends.

 PRICE